BinPy/BinPy/README.md

 <a id="about"></a>
 What is BinPy?
 ---------------
-This package will serve as a base to develop circuit based applications or logical games on top of it.
-This package does not depend on any external library other than pure Python.
+It is a library which will serve as a base to develop circuit based applications and educational software on top of it.
+BinPy is a clear representation of fundamentals.
+Everything has been written from scratch such as gates, logical operations, etc. This package does not depend on any external library other than pure Python.
+It aims to extend the hardware programming concepts to Python.

 How to use
 ----------